From BR Bullpen

 After college, he was picked in the 16th round of the 1990 amateur draft by the Oakland Athletics.
 He went 0-2, 5.73 for the South Oregon A's and 3-1, 1.84 for the AZL Athletics that year.
 Moving up to the Madison Muskies in 1991, he won 12 of 18 decisions with a 3.23 ERA.
 Johns was with the 1992 Huntsville Stars and had a 3.94 ERA in three games before being demoted to the Reno Silver Sox, where he had a 13-10, 3.26 record.
 He was fifth in the California League in ERA, one spot behind Mike Hampton and led the league with 179 innings pitched.

-After a 5-5 start for the 1995 Edmonton Trappers, Johns made his big-league debut for the 1995 Athletics and was ejected from the July 8 game after throwing behind John Olerud when teammate Mark McGwire had been plunked earlier in the contest.
+In 1995, after a 5-5 start for the Edmonton Trappers, Johns made his big-league debut for the Athletics on July 8th but was ejected from the game for throwing behind John Olerud after teammate Mark McGwire had been plunked earlier in the contest.
 Johns finished at 9-5, 3.41 for Edmonton and 5-3, 4.61 for Oakland.
 For the second straight year, he was one of the PCL's top hurlers, finishing behind Donne Wall and Shad Williams in the ERA race.

-In '96, Doug missed some of spring training with a rib injury.
+In 1996, Doug missed some of spring training with a rib injury.
 It was the only year he spent exclusively in the major leagues, going 6-12 with a 5.98 ERA (80 ERA+) for the A's.
 He was placed on waivers the next year and was claimed by the Kansas City Royals.
-He only went 1-5 with a 7.56 ERA for the Omaha Royals and was released on May 29.
+He only went 1-5 with a 7.56 ERA for the Omaha Royals and was released on May 29th.
 Just over a month later, the Baltimore Orioles signed him and he was 3-1 with a 3.74 ERA the rest of the year with the Rochester Red Wings.
+He did not pitch at all in the majors that year.